spectrecoder/spectrecoder/README.md

-5+ years in fullstack development, 3 years in blockchain, 2 years in AI I have a passion for exploring new technologies and view challenging tasks as essential growth opportunities. <br>
+5+ years in fullstack development, 3 years in blockchain, 2 years in AI <br>
+I have a passion for exploring new technologies and view challenging tasks as essential growth opportunities. <br>
 In both my professional and personal life, I value collaboration and respect for others, particularly advocating for inclusivity and fairness. <br>
 As a web engineer, my goal is to leverage my skills and knowledge to create meaningful contributions to society while continuously enhancing my expertise.  ,<br>